 And he did.
-He did all he could and he gave me great advice.
+He did all he could and he gave me some advice.
 It just wasn't what I wanted to hear.

 In a way I feel like I shouldn't be writing about this because I don't know a lot about it all yet, but writing is how I process.
 So this might be choppy, but it will help me.

-I have Ehlers Danlos Syndrome, hypermobility type.
+I have Ehlers Danlos Syndrome.
 I'm very bendy.
 It's more than that though.
 EDS is a connective tissue disorder that affects collagen.
 Collagen is like the glue that holds everything in your body together.
 Mine doesn't work properly.
 Right now that is causing a lot of problems with my hips.

 This doctor today told me that I have great hips structurally.
 There's nothing for him to go in and fix.
 The problem lies in the instability caused by my EDS.
 My hip is very unstable and has caused a labrum tear and cartilage damage.
 All in all, pain.